utsavdotpro/PHPQueryUtils/README.md

 ## updateWhere
 **updateWhere($table, $dataObject, $whereString, $whereIdValue = null)**

-First create a data object and pass it to the update() and the rows from the table where the condition in whereString is matched are updated.
+First create a data object and pass it to the updateWhere() and the rows from the table where the condition in whereString is matched are updated.
-You can directly separate all your conditions with whatever relation you like `AND` or `OR` .
-Check the example below Comparing rows with id value is one of the most common use case so there's a special filter for it, just pass the id as a third parameter and it will add <i> AND \`id\`='$your_passed id'</i>
+You can directly separate all your conditions with whatever relation you like `AND` or `OR`
+Comparing rows with id value is one of the most common use case so there's a special filter for it, just pass the id as a third parameter and it will add <i> AND \`id\`='$your_passed id'</i>

     $data = [